AtotheY/Linktree-nextjs-supabase-template/README.md

    Replace the `pfp.png` file in the `public` directory with your own profile image.
 Ensure the image is named `pfp.png` to match the existing code.

+### IP Geolocation with ipapi

+This project uses ipapi to gather geolocation data for analytics purposes.
+The `checkIPReputation.ts` file contains the logic for making requests to the ipapi service.
+Make sure to set up your ipapi API key in the environment variables.

+### Redis-based Rate Limiting (Optional)

+To prevent abuse and limit requests from potential bad actors, this project includes an optional Redis-based rate limiting system.
+To enable it:

+1. Set up a Redis instance (you can use services like Upstash for serverless Redis).
+2. Add your Redis connection details to the environment variables.
+3. Ensure the `SKIP_RATE_LIMIT` environment variable is set to `false`.

+You can adjust the rate limiting parameters in the `rateLimit.ts` file to suit your needs.

 ### Running the Project

 To start the development server, run: